BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/technology-and-art.md

 To consider technology *essentially* is to see it as an event to which we belong: the structuring, ordering, and requisitioning of everything around us, and of ourselves.
 Heidegger argues that if we focus solely on acquiring a more sophisticated understanding of *mere technology*---mastering tools, instruments, and techniques, even those that indisputably improve our living standards---without understanding the *essence of technology*, our knowledge will not liberate us but further entrap us.

-It is imperative at this point to recognize that Heidegger was a Nazi, an aspect that should be prominently emphasized while discussing his contributions.
-In his seminal book, Being and Time {cite}`heidegger:1927`, Heidegger audaciously posited that Western philosophy, dating back to Plato, had neglected or bypassed the fundamental question of what it truly means for something *to be*---to exist for us before any philosophical or scientific examination.
+In his seminal book, *Being and Time* {cite}`heidegger:1927`, Heidegger audaciously posited that Western philosophy, dating back to Plato, had neglected or bypassed the fundamental question of what it truly means for something *to be*---to exist for us before any philosophical or scientific examination.
 Throughout his writings, he attempted to elucidate how Western civilization, following the advent of Greek philosophy, had been steadily moving towards *nihilism*.
 He was of the view that the contemporary cultural and intellectual crisis---our descent into nihilism---was inextricably tied to this *oblivion of being*.
 Only a renaissance of being and the sphere in which it is revealed might rescue *modern* humanity.
 Some people regard him as the most inventive and influential thinker of his time, while others dismiss him as an obfuscator and an impostor.

+It is imperative at this point to recognize that Heidegger was a Nazi, an aspect that should be prominently emphasized while discussing his contributions.
 It is essential to analyze his philosophy within the backdrop of his association with Nazism.
 Heidegger’s thought always was and remained *illiberal*, tending to encompass all matters, philosophy and politics among them, in a single perspective, ignoring the freedom of most people to act independently.
 But if, as Heidegger hoped, his works are to help us understand the challenges technology presents, we must study him both carefully and cautiously---carefully, to appreciate the depth and complexity of his thought, and cautiously, in light of his association with the Nazis.